Administrative divisions of Norway: County municipality

 A county municipality (Fylkeskommune) is the public elected body that is responsible for certain public administrative and service tasks within a county.
 Each county is governed as a county municipality, with the exception of Oslo, which is both a municipality and a county municipality.
 The main responsibility of the county municipalities are upper secondary schools, dental care, public transport, county roads, culture, cultural heritage management, land use planning and business development.

 The main body of each county municipality is the county council (fylkesting), elected by direct election by all legal residents every fourth year.
 The county councils typically have 30-50 members and meet about six times a year.
 They are divided into standing committees and an executive board (fylkesutvalg), that meet considerably more often.
 Both the council and executive board are led by the Chairman of the County Council or County Mayor (fylkesordfører).

 The national government, formally the King, is represented in each county by a county governor (Statsforvalter).
 This office mainly functions as a supervising authority over the county and municipality administrations, and their decisions can be appealed to him.

 Municipality

 Municipalities are the atomic unit of local government and are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, some social services, zoning, economic development, and municipal roads.
 Law enforcement and church services are provided at a national level in Norway.
 The main body of each municipality is the municipality council (kommunestyre), elected by direct election by all legal residents every fourth year.

-Borough
+District

+For administrative purposes, larger and urban municipalities are divided into districts (bydel) and sometimes sub-distrcits (delbydel).

-Three municipalities, Oslo, Bergen and Stavanger, are divided into boroughs.
-In Oslo and Stavanger, they elect their own political council.
-They are part of the municipal organization, but have a certain amount of influence in issues regarding health, education and naming.
+In Oslo and Stavanger, these districts elect their own District Councils, which are part of the municipal organization but have a certain amount of influence in issues regarding health, education and naming.

+For statistical purposes, Statistics Norway divides municipalities into statistical sub-areas (delområde) and further statistical basic units (grunnkrets).
+These statistical sub-areas typically coincide with the districts and sub-districts.